Technologicat/unpythonic/doc/dialects/lispython.md

   - TCO in both ``def`` and ``lambda``, fully automatic
   - Omit ``return`` in any tail position, like in Lisps
   - Multiple-expression lambdas, ``lambda x: [expr0, ...]``
-  - Named lambdas (whenever the machinery can figure out a name)
   - The underscore: ``f[_*3] --> lambda x: x*3`` (name ``f`` is **reserved**)
+  - Automatically named lambdas whenever the machinery can figure out a name; when not, source location is auto-injected into the name.

 We also import some macros and functions to serve as dialect builtins: